-Frieder Weiss is an engineer in the arts and expert for realtime computing and interactive computer systems in performance art, living in Nürnberg and Berlin.
+Frieder Weiss is an engineer in the arts and expert for realtime computing and interactive computer systems in performance art, living in Berlin/Germany.
 He is the author of EyeCon and Kalypso, video motion sensing programs especially designed for use with dance, music and computer art.
 He works as commisioned developer, artistic colaborator or producer of own works.

 With his background in computer science and automation technology he started developing interactive systems in 1993.
 For many years he was codirector of Palindrome Performance group, developing media performances which toured worldwide and have received numerous awards (Transmediale, Berlin; CynetArt Dresden).
 The early works were mostly focusing on movement to sound relationships.
 This was done using either bioelectrical sensor devices (Heartbeat, Muscle Tension, Touching Sensor, Brainwaves) or based on Video Motion Sensing (Eyecon software).
 Ongoing collaborations with Transmedia Akademie Hellerau and Phase-7 in Berlin.

 Inspired by his work with Australian Dancer Emily Fernandez he started focusing on a tight integration of interactive visuals with the body in the Shadows performance and in the installation 'Schlamp'.
 Frieder developed the video technologies and interactive stage projections for Chunky Move's recent intermedia works 'Glow' and 'Mortal engine'.
 For his contribution on 'Glow' he was rewarded with a 'Green room award' for 'Design in Dance'.
 Both Pieces have been touring for many years now, including venues like BAM, New York, The Edinburgh Festival, The Sydney Opera house.